Top 10 Tips for Safe Car Travel With Your Pet

 In addition to travel papers, food, bowl, leash, a waste scoop, plastic bags, grooming supplies, medication and a pet first-aid kit, pack a favorite toy or pillow to give your pet a sense of familiarity.

 - Make sure your pet has a microchip for identification and wears a collar with a tag imprinted with your home address, as well as a temporary travel tag with your cell phone, destination phone number and any other relevant contact information.
 Canines should wear flat (never choke) collars, please.

 - Do not allow your pet to ride with his head outside the window.
 This can subject him to inner ear damage and lung infections, and flying objects could injure him.
 And please keep him in the back seat in his crate or with a harness attached to a seat buckle.

 - Traveling across state lines?

-Bring along your pet’s rabies vaccination record, as some states requires this proof at certain interstate crossings.
+Bring along your pet’s rabies vaccination record, as some states require this proof at certain interstate crossings.
 While this generally isn’t a problem, it’s always smart to be on the safe side.

 - When it comes to H2O, we say BYO.
 Opt for bottled water or tap water stored in plastic jugs.
 Drinking water from an area he is not used to could result in tummy upset for your pet.

-- If you travel frequently with your pet, you may want to invest in rubberized floor liners and waterproof seat covers, available at auto product retailers.
+- If you travel frequently with your pet, you may want to invest in rubberized floor liners and waterproof seat covers.